 This is important as the solubility of a drug substance in a given solvent is influenced by changes in temperature.
 The heat of solution can either be positive (endothermic) or negative (exothermic) depending on the amount of energy required to break the bonds present in the solutes, as well as, how much energy is generated from the solid-solvent bond formation.
 Increased drug solubility can be achieved by increasing temperature of solutions with positive heat of solution (endothermic process).

 Common ion effect describes the effect on equilibrium that occurs when a common ion i.e., an ion that is already present in a solution is added to the solution.
 The addition of common ion significantly decreases the solubility of a sparingly soluble electrolyte by shifting the equilibrium towards the reactant and causing the solute to precipitate (salting out).

-This study enables a preformulation scientist to study the influence of particle size, surface area and excipients on dissolution of candidate drug molecule.
-It also enables him predict if dissolution would be a rate limiting step in the absorption process of drug substances.
+This study enables a preformulation scientist to study the influence of particle size, surface area, and excipients on dissolution of candidate drug molecules.
+It also enables him predict if dissolution would be a rate-limiting step in the absorption process of drug substances.

 This is true for oral solid dosage forms (e.g., tablets, capsules, and suspensions) as well as those administered intramuscularly in form of pellets or suspension.
-Dissolution rate also affect the onset and intensity of drug action, the duration of response and controls the overall bioavailability of drug substances.
+Dissolution rate also affects the onset and intensity of drug action, the duration of response, and controls the overall bioavailability of drug substances.

 - Allen, L. and Ansel, H. (2014).
 Ansel’s pharmaceutical Dosage forms & Drug delivery systems (10th ed).
 Philadelphia: Lippincott Williams & Wilkins.